Counterfeit products and their implications in IP disputes

 with counterfeit products.
 Consumers are far less likely to buy counterfeit products once they are aware of the extent to which counterfeiters use this as a front to illegal activities.

-Implementation of anti-counterfeiting technologies are on the increase and are now widely adopted.
-These include, technologies such as radio-frequency identification (RFID), barcoding, and hologram stickers which can be used to track products and prevent counterfeiting.
+Implementation of anti-counterfeiting technologies is on the increase and is now widely adopted.
+These include technologies such as radio-frequency identification (RFID), barcoding, and hologram stickers which can be used to track products and prevent counterfeiting.

 VI.
 Conclusion